Help stop Heathrow expansion

 1) We can't stop climate breakdown by building runways

-Heathrow is already the biggest single source of greenhouse gases in the UK.
+Heathrow is one of the biggest single sources of greenhouse gases in the UK.
 A third runway will all but blow our chances of meeting our targets for cutting emissions.

 2) More flights for the few

 Just 15% of the UK’s population take the majority (70%) of all flights.
-A bigger airport would mainly serve the interests of frequent flyers.
+Bigger airports would mainly serve the interests of frequent flyers.

 3) Filthy air, more noise

 Already local people have to endure 1,300 noisy planes landing and taking off at Heathrow every day.
-Air pollution locally is way above legal limits.
+A third runway could mean a 50% increase in flights.
+Air pollution locally is a problem, and nearly all of London doesn’t comply with WHO standards.

 4) The economic argument doesn't stack up